 Almost one year removed from when I started watching wrestling on the regular, I was ready for my first WrestleMania as a fan: WrestleMania 25.
 The hype was solid by and large in the weeks preceding the pay-per-view and I was excited for the event.
-John Napolitano invited me over to his place to watch with me, but due to being grounded at that time (blame my mother), I was unable to attend, and I was pretty bummed.
+A buddy of mine invited me over to his place to watch with me, but due to being grounded at that time (blame my mother), I was unable to attend, and I was pretty bummed.
 Thankfully, my mom was out of the house at the time the show aired, so I snuck on the computer and read along with the live chat on WWE.com.

 The undercard was uninspiring to me.
 I didn't care to see CM Punk win Money in the Bank for the second straight year (though it worked out in the long-term), Rey Mysterio vs. JBL for the Intercontinental Championship ending in 21 seconds was disappointing, and the Miss WrestleMania Battle Royal was a total waste.
 I stayed up late enough for Shawn Michaels vs. The Undertaker, which was the most anticipated matchup on the show for me.
 No bout had better build than that one on the road to WrestleMania.